Jeppooo/FontConverter_BOT/README.md

 ## Features

 - Converts normal text into Unicode variants
-- Supports multiple Unicode styles (if applicable)
+- Supports multiple Unicode styles
 - Easy to use via Telegram chat
 - Lightweight and fast

 ## How to Use

-1. Search for the bot on Telegram by its username: `@YourBotUsername`
+- Send any text – Just type and send a message.
-2. Start a chat and send any text message.
+- Choose a font – The bot will reply with your text in multiple Unicode font styles.
-3. The bot will respond with the Unicode-converted version of your text.
+- Copy & Paste – Tap and copy your favorite style to use it anywhere!

 ## Installation & Setup